JackFrancisD/pyApolloPhotosDownloader/README.md

 ## Introduction

 This is a Python 3.x script that extracts a list of direct links to high-resolution photos from NASA's Apollo mission Flickr photostream.
+You then give that list to wget and download it all.

 As soon as NASA released all the images, I wanted to download them all.
 Trying numerous "Flickr downloaders" was a terrible experience so a wrote my own script in an hour.
 Decided to publish it, so I refined it a bit and here it is!